 You are not required to include your children in your will in Arizona.
 If you leave a minor child out of your will, they are still entitled to a share of your estate.
 The best way to disinherit an adult child is to state you are disinheriting them in your will.

 What Estate Planning Documents Should I Have in Arizona?

 In addition to your will, you should also prepare the following estate planning documents.

 - Power of Attorney: If you are suddenly incapacitated, who will handle your financial matters?
 If you name an agent in a power of attorney document, they can pay your bills, manage your financial affairs, and provide your family with the resources they need.
 You decide what powers to give your agent and when their authority begins and ends.

-- Living Will: A living will, or advance medical directive, allows you to specify what life-prolonging measures do (or don’t) want if you face a terminal illness or end-of-life condition.
+- Health Care Directive: A health care directive, or advance medical directive, allows you to specify what life-prolonging measures do (or don’t) want if you face a terminal illness or end-of-life condition.
 In Arizona, you can also designate a health care surrogate or agent to make medical decisions for you when you can’t.
-If you don’t make these decisions in a living will, the burden is on your loved ones to figure out what you want.
+If you don’t make these decisions in a health care directive or living will, the burden is on your loved ones to figure out what you want.